General Admission Policy

 Admitted Students

 Students who have already been admitted to a degree or certificate program and who wish to change to another degree or certificate program within the same program area must request the change to be approved by the Program Lead or Department Chair.
-If an admitted student wishes to change to another degree or certificate program outside the program area where the original offer of admission was granted, s/he must contact the Office of Admissions for further instructions.
+If an admitted student wishes to change to another degree or certificate program outside the program area where the original offer of admission was granted, they must contact the Office of Admissions for further instructions.
 A program change may require submitting a new application form and any additional admissions materials not required as part of the original application (for example, a writing sample may now be required).

 Admitted students seeking to change programs are not automatically admitted to a new program; their requests must be approved by the appropriate person(s) and the decision communicated directly to the student.
 Financial aid recipients must notify the Financial Aid Office when changing a degree or certificate program.